-- Always give deer plenty of space, especially while driving. - It is against the law to allow your dogs to chase or harass deer. - Males, or bucks, can be especially aggressive during the fall breeding season, or "rut," which usually occurs in November. - If you see a deer fawn on its own, the best thing to do is to keep your distance and leave the animal right where you found it.
-The mother is usually close by. - If a deer knocks you down, curl into a ball, protect your head and lie still until it retreats.
+Always give deer plenty of space, especially while driving.
+It is against Utah law to allow your dogs to chase or harass deer.

+- Males, or bucks, can be especially aggressive during the fall breeding season, or "rut," which usually occurs in November. - If you see a deer fawn on its own, the best thing to do is to keep your distance and leave the animal right where you found it.
+The mother is usually close by. - If a deer knocks you down, curl into a ball, protect your head.